-For many years the focus of therapeutic developments and scientific research was directed at the genome and DNA-related proteins.
-Yet, there is a completely different level of cell regulation – transcriptome level, presented by RNAs.
-RNA molecules are not just intermediates between DNA and proteins, in fact, they carry enzymatic functions, control gene expression, and build up proteins from amino acids.
+For many years the focus of therapeutic developments and scientific research was directed at the genome and proteins.
+Yet, there is a completely different level of cell regulation – transcriptome level, presented by Ribonucleic acids (RNAs).
+RNA molecules are not just intermediates between DNA and proteins, in fact, they also carry enzymatic functions, control gene expression, and perform other functionls in cells.

 Today, RNA therapies can be categorized into 3 broad groups: RNAs that modulate DNA, RNAs that target proteins, RNAs that encode proteins, and hybrids of three listed approaches.
 Among existing modalities – ASOs, single-stranded antisense oligonucleotides that block mRNA translation, siRNAs and microRNAs that degrade protein-encoding mRNAs, RNA aptamers that tightly bind specific spots on proteins and regulate their functioning.
 In addition to that, last year showed a real boom in mRNA vaccines, with coronavirus vaccines and cancer vaccines being the most prominent representatives.

 While there are numerous companies developing RNA-based therapeutics and vaccines, including major corporations like Pfizer, BioNtech, Moderna, etc, below we decided to list several biotech startups to keep an eye on.